 Katja Rogers, M.Sc.

 Katja Rogers joined the Institute of Media Informatics as a research associate and PhD candidate in November 2014.
 During her studies of Computer Science at Ulm University, she spent a semester abroad at the National Taiwan University.
 She completed her master's thesis as a visiting scholar with the SACHI research group at the University of St Andrews.
-In the summer of 2017, she conducted a research visit with the HCI Games Group at the University of Waterloo.
+In the summers of 2017 and 2018, she conducted a research visit with the HCI Games Group at the University of Waterloo.

 - Game Balancing and Adaptive Game Design